santiagoaldanondo/carrito-fajitas/README.md

 ## Next steps

-* Use google chrome autofill?
+* Use google maps autofill?
 * Upload and show images
 * Publish on facebook
 * Fix date and time to be printed properly for update
 * Redirect to home when there is no user
 * Add small map to events show and list view
+* Max width for inside events
+* Search by location
+* Heroku
+* Amazon
+* List of assistants

 ## Fixed bugs